Me and The Defenders

 In “The Benefactor,” Wilcox plays a woman who undergoes an abortion after being raped.
 Though compelled to testify against her doctor, she is grateful to him, and unwavering in her conviction that she should have been allowed to terminate her pregnancy legally.
 In our conversation this week, Wilcox revealed that she drew from her own life in shaping her performance.

 “I really related to it, because I had an abortion when I was eighteen,” Wilcox told me.
 “At that time it was damn near impossible to find someone who would perform one.”
 Wilcox flew with her mother to Peoria, Illinois – “the airport was full of standees of famous movie stars, and I remember thinking they had probably all been there for the same reason I was” – where the operation was done in far from ideal circumstances.
 Her doctor was “still wearing a hat with fishing hooks on it” when he arrived.
 Wilcox experienced complications after the procedure, and nearly died.
-Although she had not been raped, as the young woman in “The Benefactor” had been, Wilcox shared her character’s view that her abortion was the right decision.
+Although she had not been raped, as the young woman she portrayed in “The Benefactor” was, Wilcox shared her character’s view that her abortion was the right decision.

 Wilcox, a member of the Actors Studio, had studied with the legendary acting teacher Lee Strasberg during the late fifties.
 Strasberg’s technique emphasized the actor’s use of his or her own past experiences and sensations to create a character.
 With that in mind, it’s hard to imagine a more daunting exercise in the “Method” than the one Wilcox underwent for “The Benefactor.”